Arriving at Durham

 If you are unable to collect your BRP yourself (for example you are under 18 or have a disability which prevents you from collecting it) you can nominate someone to collect your BRP on your behalf.
 This must be confirmed before they collect your BRP for you.

-Complete the Permission to Study Check
+Complete your Right to Study Check

 Attend Medical (TB) Screening (if required)

 Students from certain countries are required to be undergo a Tuberculosis (TB) test before applying for a visa to come to the UK for more than 6 months.

 As part of the University registration process, if you are from one of the affected countries, you are required complete and submit the following forms: